AlexPopov487/basic-calculator/README.md

 **What needs to be improved:**
 * I did't really get how to implement a proper percentage calculation of a given number.
 Since I concinder this a kind of a toy app, I didn't really bother trying to implement this feature.
+So for now, the percentage sigh (%) perform modulo operation.
 However, I'm always open for any suggestions 😇

 **SCREENSHOTS**